optimistictech/Teamwork/README.md

-# Andela-capstone
+# Teamwork
-Andela-capstone is an internal social network for employees of an organization.
+Teamwork is an internal social network for employees of an organization.
 The goal of this application is to facilitate more interaction between colleagues and promote team bonding.